 So, imho, it would have been better to cut it out altogether, because ALL of the information in this bit turns out to be in the next part of the scene when Miss Rossiter goes off and relates it all to the other people in the office.
 And Sayers deigns to actually describe them a little, and better yet, they actually have personalities and conflicts.

 And in that bit, a page later, we finally get a hint of the "promise" that should have been on the first page, when one of the characters describes this new guy as a "tow-coloured supercilious looking blighter" and now we have some anticipation.
 If you're familiar with the series, here you think, with a chuckle "Is that who I think it is?"
 Or if you aren't, you at least get a sense of upcoming conflict.

-Usually, dialog carries a lot of meaning how things are said.
-I think, though, when you have dialog and nothing else, what is said is extremely important.
+Usually, dialog carries a lot of meaning in how things are said.
+But when you have nothing but dialog , what is said is extremely important.
 In an opening, it becomes a kind of narration in itself.
 The characters can tell you about other characters the way Dickens told us about Scrooge - but if so, it's better not to make the dialog carry too much other weight.
 It can't establish the characters who are speaking, AND the setting, AND the political situation, AND the other characters.

 In Murder, Mr. Mosley by John Greenwood, the opening dialog is like the chanting of a Greek chorus.
 We meet a couple of minor characters in an obvious setting but they are there to comment: